Skip navigation

 Abstract

-In this study, a framework of the barriers to design for safety (DfS) education and training diffusion in architecture engineering and construction has been developed using the literature review, and some improvement strategies are outlined This stems from the little attention that the topic has received despite its strategic position in improving construction health and safety.
-The data extracted was analysed thematically.
-The framework shows that there is limited attention to DfS; the curricula do not make provisions for health and safety including DfS content and there is little enthusiasm from academics to address this.
-Other reasons are the lack of time required, the negative attitude towards it, and the lack of DfS skills, knowledge and experience required for it.
-Also, it is wrongly perceived as an advanced topic which is better studied in health and safety degree programmes.
-In addressing these, proposed strategies include, focusing on adding DfS concepts to the design ones in architecture, engineering, and construction designs, DfS capacity development for academics, and adopting innovative teaching methods.
-The study is based on a literature review hence has some elements of subjectivity.
-Consequently, empirical validation and a deeper insight into the findings are recommended where both qualitative and quantitative approaches can be adopted.
-Further, a detailed study on the strategies for DfS education and training diffusion and implementation is recommended.
-The study enables the identification, contextualisation and understanding of barriers not covered in the literature.
+In this study, the authors developed a framework of the barriers to design for safety (DfS) education and training diffusion in architecture, engineering, and construction (AEC) based on a literature review and outline some improvement strategies.
+They authors were motivated by the little attention that the topic has received despite its strategic position in improving construction health and safety.
+The authors conducted thematic analysis of the extracted data and identified limited attention to DfS; school curricula do not make provisions for health and safety including DfS content, and there is little enthusiasm from academics to address this.
+Other reasons for the lack of academic attention to DfS are the lack of time required; negative attitudes; and the lack of necessary DfS skills, knowledge, and experience.
+In addressing these, proposed strategies include incorporating DfS concepts into AEC designs, developing DfS capacity for academics, and adopting innovative teaching methods.
+The study is based on a literature review and is therefore somewhat subjective.
+Consequently, empirical validation and a deeper insight into the findings are recommended based on adopting both qualitative and quantitative approaches.
+Further, the authors recommend a detailed study on strategies for DfS education and training diffusion and implementation that would identify and contextualise barriers not already covered in the literature to expand understanding of them.

 Item Type: Book Section